Evan-Snd/Projet_1_OC/README.md

 image url
 This project also recovers the image of the product by downloading it.

+# Create the folder

+Before lunch the code, you need to change the path of the folder where you want to save the data ( Line 118, variable cheminDossier )

-# Activate environment
+# Activate environment (GitBash)

-for windows : ". env1/Scripts/Activate" in git bash
+for windows : ". env1/Scripts/Activate"

 # Lunch project

-"python projet1.py" in git bash
+"python projet1.py" (GitBash)